 If your child is overweight, fitness is more important than ever--but also tougher to encourage.
 Try this advice to help your child feel more confident about himself and his body.

 Find Fitness Activities Kids Love

-Maybe your child doesn't enjoy active play because she hasn't yet found the right sport or exercise for her.
-Check out profiles of youth sports to get a feel for some popular favorites, and don't forget to take advantage of seasonal fun, as well as activities that draw on your child's other interests.
+Maybe your child doesn't enjoy being physically active because they haven’t yet found the right sport or exercise activity that suits them yet.
+Check out profiles of youth sports to get a feel for some popular favourites, and don't forget to take advantage of seasonal fun, as well as activities that draw on your child's other interests.

 Add your thoughts…